mortazavilab/TALON/README.md

                         output.
 First column should be TALON gene ID, second column should be TALON transcript ID.
                         Other columns are ignored.
+  -d FILE, --datasets=FILE
+                        Optional: A file indicating which datasets should be included (one dataset name per line).
+Default is to include all datasets.
   --o=FILE              Prefix for output file
 ```
 The columns in the abundance file are as follows: